Home Remedies for Onychomycosis (Hands and Feet)

-Onychomycosis.
+In today’s article, we’re going to provide home remedies for Onychomycosis.
 This word may seem a little weird, but it refers to a fungus infection in your hands and feet.
-Fungus refers to microorganisms that, in this case, can especially affect your toenails or fingernails.
-However, it mainly affects your toenails as their reproduction is more likely in this area.

 Your feet tend to be covered and are more susceptible to withholding heat and moisture, which is ideal for these invaders.
 If you also suffer from excess sweat in your feet, you should take greater care.

-Fungus infection is not exactly characterized by causing pain, which usually leads people to see a doctor.
+Fungus infection is not exactly characterized by pain, which usually leads people to see a doctor.
 This infection mainly causes discomforts like itching, reddening, and skin peeling in any area in the body.

-And, when referring specifically to the nails, the call to attention is usually a visible change in their appearance; they turn a darker color, get thicker, detach from the skin, are more fragile, and have an unpleasant odor.
+And, when referring specifically to the nails, the call to attention is usually a visible change in their appearance; t hey turn a darker color, get thicker, detach from the skin, are more fragile, and have an unpleasant odor.

 It is good to know that for people that suffer from a disease that weakens their immune system, a fungus infection becomes very dangerous.

 We always recommend treating any disease when it starts even if it does not have major risks because if you let it go for a long time, it will be more and more difficult to get rid of the problem, treatments will be longer and will end up being more expensive.

-If you have fungus in your nails, whether it’s in your hands or feet, have been there for awhile, and the damages are significant, the best option is to see a specialist.
+If you have fungus in your nails, whether it’s in your hands or feet, have been there for a while, and the damages are significant, the best option is to see a specialist.

 So, don’t give them a favorable environment to invade you.
 Keep your fingernails and toenails in good hygiene.

-To do this, you can even use a hair dryer.
+To do this, you can even use a hairdryer.
 Clean underneath your nails properly but don’t cause any injuries.
 If you do that, the fungus could even take advantage of this and enter through the injury.

 Medical treatment for nail fungus can range from topical applications, oral medication, and in more serious cases, removal of the infected nail.